keylimesoda/MaddenAmp/readme.txt

 You can retrieve the latest source at http://gommo.homelinux.net/svn/repos/maddeneditor/trunk

+(Note: If the checkout is slow be patient, I'm only on a 1500/256 ADSL connection and I'm in Australia, so its probably coming from the other side of the world)

 You will need to contact colin@tributech.com.au to get access rights to check code back in, but anyone is free to get the source code.

 You can also browse the repository at the above address too.

+This source has only been in development for a few days now so I've been very busy just getting things to work.
+As a result, lots of comments have been missed :( .
+Sorry, I will endevour to clean up the code a bit when I get the full player attribute editing going.

+Also, I'll probably start up a bugzilla project for reporting of bugs etc.. if theres enough reason too.

 The setup file is generated with NSIS (nsis.sourceforge.net)